WestWilshireNeuro

 Essential Tremor

-Abnormal shaking movements of the limbs (typically genetic)
+Abnormal shaking of the limbs, typically genetic.

 Tic